-If you’re an individual currently relying on the sole-adviser exemption, and you wish to operate in a similar manner in the new regime, you may be thinking about registering your company on the FSPR as a financial advice provider.
+If you’re an individual relying on the sole-adviser exemption and you wish to operate in a similar manner in the new regime, you may be thinking about registering your company on the FSPR as a financial advice provider.

 - rely on a sole-adviser exemption in the current regime, and

-- have registered a company on the FSPR between 25 November 2019 and 28 September 2020 and indicated the company’s intention to apply for a transitional financial advice provider licence or to be an authorised body under another financial advice provider’s licence.
+- have registered a company on the FSPR after 25 November 2019 and indicated the company’s intention to apply for a transitional financial advice provider licence or to be an authorised body under another financial advice provider’s licence.